Sean-Zeo/Multi-Room-Manager-For-Mirror-Unity/README.md

 # Mirror Multi‑Room Manager

-A lightweight, single‑process solution for Mirror v96.0.1 (Unity 2020+) that lets you host **multiple isolated game rooms** on one server using Unity’s additive scenes and scene interest management.
+A lightweight, single‑server solution for Mirror that lets you run **multiple isolated game rooms** all within one server using Mirror's Scene Interest Management.
 Players connect to a lobby and can join or create rooms (with custom name, data string, scene, max‑player count).
 Each room will have all network traffic (spawns, RPCs, transforms) scoped only to that room's scene.

 Think of this solution as a server authoritive (and free) alternative to Photon.
 This solution follows the KISS design principle (Keep it simple, stupid).
+If you want your project to have a lobby, multiple games (rooms) running isolated from one another, then this is for you.

+In order to set up the example; set "LobbyScene" as scene 0 and "RoomScene" as scene 1 in the build settings scene list.
+You will also need to change "Active Input Handling" to "Both" or "Input Manager (Old)" in the player settings.

 **Features**
-- Dynamic room creation & destruction with automatic server‑side cleanup
+- Dynamic room creation & removal with automatic server‑side cleanup of scenes
-- SceneInterestManagement–powered isolation: players in Room A can’t see or affect Room B
+- SceneInterestManagement isolation: players in Room A can’t see or affect Room B
-- Basic lobby example ( that uses OnGUI ) for creating a room or joining an existing room from the room list
+- Basic lobby example for creating a room or joining an existing room from the room list
-- Player prefab swapping (`ReplacePlayerForConnection`), LobbyNetworkPlayer & RoomNetworkPlayer prefabs
+- Optional network lobby player spawning while in the lobby scene
 - Auto‑unload of empty rooms and client room‑scene cleanup on disconnect
 - One server, one port, multiple isolated rooms

 ![Example](images/thumbnail.jpg)